 Want a kitchen straight out a French farmhouse, but live in a modern American home?
-Faux panels could be the answer.
+A kitchen wall remodel like this one could be the answer.

-A current favorite of ours and one of the coziest looking interior projects we’ve received pictures of recently was this one – the work of an enterprising homeowner who turned their outdated, American-style kitchen into a cute and rustic retreat straight out of the old world.
+A current favorite of ours and one of the coziest looking interior projects we’ve seen was this one – the work of an enterprising homeowner who turned their outdated, American-style kitchen into a cute and rustic retreat straight out of the old world.

-The secret was using our Carlton Ledgestone faux stone panels, intricately detailed in harvest shades.
-Cut to size with a regular wood saw, and attached directly to the wall with regular construction adhesive and screws, they made the boring wall come alive with texture, color and character.
+The secret was using Carlton Ledgestone panels, intricately detailed in Harvest shades.
+Cut to size with a regular wood saw, and attached directly to the wall with regular construction adhesive and screws, they made the boring come alive with texture, color and character.

-Made from tough and durable polyurethane foam, these panels are actually created using molds taken from real ledge stone walling; which means ever nook, cranny, crevice and imperfection is exactly copied and recreated in the lightweight foam paneling.
+Made from durable polyurethane foam, the panels are molded from real stone; every nook, cranny, crevice and imperfection is exactly copied and recreated.

 The result?
 From looks alone, these panels are practically impossible to tell from the real thing.

-Our design-minded homeowner finished his faux panel masterpiece by offsetting each row of panels – cutting each subsequent row of panels in half to ensure that none of the beautifully detailed patterns looked repetitive.
+Our design-minded homeowner finished his masterpiece by offsetting each row of panels – cutting each subsequent row of panels in half to ensure that none of the beautifully detailed patterns looked repetitive.

-As a result, and because our faux stone panels slot together like an interconnected jigsaw, the panels create a stunning, seamless stone wall pattern that wouldn’t look out of place in the kitchen of an old French farmhouse.
+The panels are designed to slot together like a jigsaw puzzle, so the result was a stunning, seamless stone wall pattern that wouldn’t look out of place in the kitchen of an old French farmhouse.

 So what do you think?
-We’d love to hear your opinion – and if you’ve completed a similar project with our faux stone panels, send up pictures so we can highlight them here!
+We’d love to hear your opinion – and if you’ve completed a similar project, send pictures to email@example.com so that we can highlight them here!